jameswei/AzureServiceBusDemo/README.md

 Demo will start 2 hosted services :
 - `BusHostedService` : responsible of starting/stopping bus
-- `FakeSenderHostedService` : responsible of publishing fake message to bus
+- `FakeSenderHostedService` : responsible of publishing fake messages to bus

 Bus is created & configured with `MassTransitBootstrapper` helper class